SveltyCMS/SveltyCMS/README.md

   <a href="https://github.com/Rar9/SimpleCMS/actions/workflows/auto-release.yaml"><img alt="Auto Release" src="https://github.com/Rar9/SimpleCMS/actions/workflows/auto-release.yaml/badge.svg"></a>
 </p>

-<h2 align="center">A powerful Headless CMS with sveltekit power</h2>
+<h2 align="center">A powerful Headless CMS with Sveltekit Power</h2>

 <h3 align="center"><strong>It's lightning fast, flexible and an easy to use modern content management system to provide a headless backend </strong></h3>

-This sveltekit CMS provides a backend based on a modern sveltekit framework with a fast MongoDB for document database scalability and flexibility.
+This Sveltekit CMS provides a backend based on a modern [SvelteKit 2 CMS](https://svelte.dev/) framework with a fast MongoDB for document database scalability and flexibility.

-New Collections can easily be implemented, due to full typescript support with already many support available widgets.
+New Collections can easily be implemented, due to full typescript support with already many available widgets.

-All fields offer full translations, and customization as well as access restriction handled by Lucia auth.
+All fields offer full translation, and customization as well as access restriction handled by Lucia auth.

-The System language uses ParaglideJS aJavaScript i18n library to providing :gb: English, :de: German, :es: Spanish and :fr: French out of the box.
-It can easily be extended to support further languages.
+The System language uses ParaglideJS a JavaScript i18n library to providing :gb: English, :de: German, :es: Spanish and :fr: French out of the box.
+Languages can easily be extended to support further languages.

-We used tailwindcss and a skeleton UI toolkit, so the CMS can be quickly optimized.
+We used [tailwindcss](https://tailwindcss.com/) and a [skeleton UI toolkit](https://www.skeleton.dev/), so the CMS can be quickly optimized to your personal needs.

 Data is provided via yoga graphql, to build extremely fast frontend